Gemini Restore-A-Deck Kit Review 4.6/5 (10)

 Overall Score for Gemini Restore-A-Deck Kit: 9

-– Gemini’s Restore-A-Deck Kit is an excellent product to restore weathered wood or for prepping a stain for reapplication.
-Hard to beat the cost and ease of use.
+Gemini’s Restore-A-Deck Kit is an excellent product for restoring weathered wood or prepping a stain for reapplication.
+It is hard to beat the cost and ease of use.

 Product Information: